 Use the “Trim” tool to crop the blood volume to the specific area of interest (e.g., removing parts of the aorta or some of the heart cavities).
-Click the tool and draw a contour around the parts that needs removal.
+Click the tool and draw a contour around the parts that need removal.

 NOTE: Depending on the dataset quality and the accuracy of the segmentation, some minor surface repairs and modifications might be required at this point.

 NOTE: Further design operations allow the manipulation of patient-specific models according to the purpose of use, e.g. in training.
-Some examples for engineering, according to the patients’ anatomy, include scaling the entire model or single structures, to create or delete connections, combining parts of different models in one.
+Some examples for engineering, according to the patient’s anatomy, include scaling the entire model or single structures, to create or delete connections, combining parts of different models in one.
 Such features are particularly interesting for training models with congenital abnormalities, as CT and MRI images are rare in pediatrics, where the minimization of radiation and sedation is key.
-Therefore, the adaptation and modification of existing models is especially helpful for the 3D printing of congenital heart defect models.
+Therefore, the adaptation and modification of existing models is especially helpful for the 3D-printing of congenital heart defect models.

 Click the “Local Smoothing” tool to adjust the surface of the segmented model manually and locally.
 Focus on removing rough polygon shapes, single peaks and rough edges created by the previous trimming operations.

 To allow the later connection of the model to a flow loop, include tubular parts with defined diameters adjusted to the available hose connectors and tube diameters.
 (Figure 1C) Therefore, place a datum plane parallel to the opening cross-section of the vessels at a distance of roughly 10 mm.
-To place the plane, select the tool “Create datum plane” and use the preset “3-point plane”.
+To place the plane, select the tool “Create Datum Plane” and use the preset “3-Point Plane”.
 Next, click on three equally spaced points on the vessels cross-section to create the plane.
 Afterwards, input an offset of 10 mm in the command window and confirm the operation.
-Select the “Draw Sketch” tool from the menu and choose the previously created datum plane as location of the sketch.
+Select the “New Sketch” tool from the menu and choose the previously created datum plane as location of the sketch.
 In the sketch, place a circle roughly on the centerline of the vessel and set the radius constraint to match the outer diameter of your hose connector (24 mm for aortic inlet, 8-10 mm for subclavian, carotid and renal vessels, and 16-20 mm for the distal opening of the vessel).

 From the created sketch, use the “Extrude” tool to create a cylinder with a length of 10 mm.
 Orient the extrusion to move away from the vessel opening, to create a distance between the cylinder and the vessel cross-section of 10 mm.
-Then, use the “Loft” tool, to create a connection between the vessel ending and the geometrically defined cylinder is established.
+Then, use the “Loft” tool, to create a connection between the vessel ending and the geometrically defined cylinder.
 At this point, ensure a smooth transition between the two cross-sections, thus avoiding turbulence and low flow areas in the final 3D flow model.
 (Figure 1D)

 NOTE: By following these steps, a 3D-model of the blood volume of the aorta and adherent arteries will be created.
 Furthermore, it will include the connectors required for subsequently connecting it to a flow loop.

-To make a hollow blood space, use “Hollow” tool in the software.
-In the command window, input the required wall thickness (in this experiment: 2.5 mm) Furthermore, the direction of the hollowing process has to be set to “move outward”.
+To make a hollow blood space, use the “Hollow” tool in the software.
+In the command window, input the required wall thickness (in this experiment: 2.5 mm) Furthermore, the direction of the hollowing process has to be set to “Outside”.
 Afterwards, confirm your selection and the hollowing process will be executed.
 This step allows the selection of a fixed wall thickness for the entire model.
 Since “hollowing” creates a defined wall thickness on all surfaces, a fully closed model will result.
 Therefore, the ends of all vessels will need to be trimmed once more using the step described in section 2.6.
 (Figure 1E)